Tummy Tuck FAQs Columbus OH

 Absolutely.
-Nicotine causes constriction of blood vessels which can result in skin death due to loss of blood supply when combined with a tummy tuck.
-Any procedure where the skin is undermined and pulled tight, such as a facelift, breast reduction, breast lift or tummy tuck, can result in skin loss if smokers don’t quit prior to surgery.
+Nicotine causes constriction of blood vessels, which can result in skin death due to loss of blood supply when combined with a tummy tuck.
+Any procedure where the skin is undermined and pulled tight, such as a facelift, breast reduction, breast lift or tummy tuck, can result is skin loss if smokers don’t quit prior to surgery.
 Even secondary smoke can cause a serious problem.
-Smoking and secondary smoke must be strictly avoided for at least three weeks prior to surgery and for at least one month after surgery.
+Smoking cigarettes and any exposure to secondary smoke must be strictly avoided for at least three weeks prior to surgery and for at least one month after surgery.
 This also includes nicotine patches, gum and e-cigarettes.

 11. I’m thinking about having more children, but I really want to have a tummy tuck, what should I do?